chinedufn/psd/README.md

 After a bit of Googling I couldn't land on a solution for my problem so I made this crate.

-If anything is missing from the spec it's because I don't need it for my use case.

-That being said, I'm more than happy to add whatever you need, just open an issue!
+If there's anything missing that you need please feel very free to open an issue!

 ## Usage